 This course offers a vocational approach to the study of animals at Higher Education level.
 Achieved by incorporating practical animal husbandry skills into a broad programme of academic study, students will develop a sound understanding of scientific principles whilst also developing practical competence with a wide range of species.

-Students can select one 15 credit optional module from stage two.
+Students can select one 15 credit optional module from Semester B.

 UCAS Tariff Points

 BTEC Level 3 Extended Diploma

 BTEC Level 3 Diploma

 An equivalent or higher combination of grades to that indicated above will also be accepted.

 All applicants must hold a minimum of four GCSE passes at grade C/4 or above to include English, Maths and Science.